purpl-org/GLaDOS-oelinux/README.md

 This builds the OS, the /anki programs (`wire-os-victor`), and puts it all into a final OTA.
 This repo can be thought of as `wire-os-oelinux`.

+## Vector

+[Vector is a cute, animated home robot created by Anki](https://www.youtube.com/watch?v=oxla4__lWbA).
+They went under in 2019.
+The assets were bought up by Digital Dream Labs in 2020.
+Eventually, Vector's code leaked, and soon after that, a universal Vector unlocking tool was made available.

+## Yocto

+Yocto is the toolkit this repo uses to create OS images.
+Yocto, in of itself, is not a distribution.
+It's a toolkit which helps one create replicable OS builds with only little difficulty.

+This is based off of the leaked [vicos-oelinux](https://github.com/kercre123/vicos-oelinux).
+Qualcomm provided Anki with a Yocto BSP - that's what that is.
+It is terribly old.
+I updated everything so it works with the latest Yocto tools.

 ## Submodules

 - /poky/poky -> [yoctoproject/poky](https://github.com/yoctoproject/poky) (master)